 On Sarandi Street are groups of people, dressed to the nines, standing in my way as I pass on a sidewalk past a woman’s store,

-Happy couples exit a bland doorway into sunlight and they are jubilant.
+Happy couples exit a bland doorway, into the sunlight.
+They are jubilant.

-A closer look at a sign on the bland building confirms that this storefront, next to a clothes retailer, is the City Office of Matrimony.
+A closer look at a little bland sign on the bland building confirms that this storefront office, next to an upscale clothes retailer, is the City’s Office of Matrimony.

 As brides and grooms pose outside for wedding pictures, some with professional photographers, others with friends or family who have phones or digital cameras, some couples do dramatic hugs and kisses.
 Others are subdued.

-On such an occasion it would be a sacrilege to think that not all the newly joined couples will be together in five years.
+On such an occasion it would be a sacrilege to remark that not all of these newly joined couples will be together in five years.

-The search to find someone who will live with you for better and worse is worth all the the time, money, heartache, and headaches accumulated.
+The search to find someone who will live with you, for better and worse, is worth the time, money, heartache, and headaches accumulated in finding that someone.

-Most marriages start happy but their success rate is around fifty percent, regardless of who marries you, where you get married, how much money you have, what God you worship.
+Most marriages begin happy but their success rate is only fifty percent, regardless of who marries you, where you get married, how much money you have, what God you worship.

-Odds, as Las Vegas knows, are hard to beat but that doesn’t stop people from getting married, often to the same person more than once.
+Odds, as Las Vegas knows, are hard to beat, but odds don’t stop people from getting married.